NXP/pmt/README.md

 - oyaml

 The installation of all dependencies can be done by:
- - pip3 install -r requirements_windows.txt
+ - pip3 install -r requirements.txt

 Install the FTDI D2XX Drivers available here: https://www.ftdichip.com/Drivers/D2XX.htm